wordofwarning/wordofwarning.org/socialexperiment/feb2025/index.md

 <hr>
 **Malandra Jacks** · *Working-class Bingo*

-With Mancunian charisma and wit, Chloe & Josh host an interactive excerpt from *Census* — their award-winning show that unpicks the complexity of present-day working-class identity and celebrates their North Manchester community in Moston & Harpurhey (Best Performance at Manchester Culture Awards 2024).
+With Mancunian charisma and wit, Chloe & Josh host an interactive excerpt from *Census* — their award-winning show that unpicks the complexity of present-day working-class identity and celebrates their North Manchester community of Moston & Harpurhey (Best Performance at Manchester Culture Awards 2024).

 Passionate about people and creativity, Chloe Malandra & Josh Wilkinson founded Malandra Jacks as a creative organisation to share authentic stories through combined arts.
-Led by their passion for people and creativity, they create dynamic and socially engaged projects, live theatre, film, and installations.
+Led by their passion for people and creativity, they create dynamic & socially engaged projects, live theatre, film, and installations.

 <a href="https://malandrajacks.com" target="_blank">malandrajacks.com</a> · Fb <a href="https://facebook.com/MalandraJacks" target="_blank">MalandraJacks</a> · Insta <a href="https://instagram.com/malandra_jacks" target="_blank">@malandra_jacks</a> · X <a href="https://x.com/MalandraJacks" target="_blank">@MalandraJacks</a>
 <hr>